gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-While related, these features contain quite distinct pieces of information, and both may prove useful in modeling:
+While related, these features contain quite distinct pieces of information, and both may prove useful in modeling.
+This is shown in Figure XXX14XXX, which compares them directly in a scatterplot.

 ```python caption="Relationship between the number of bedrooms at an Airbnb and the typical number of bedrooms among nearby Airbnbs." tags=[]
 plt.scatter(